PinewoodPip/kf3tweaks/README.md

 Extract contents into the BepInEx folder, such that the contents of `plugins` goes into your `plugins` directory and likewise for the `patchers` and `core` folder.

-- `kf3tweaks.dll` is the main plugin, with the main features described below
+- `kf3tweaks.dll` is the main plugin, with the features described below that aren't related to text
-- `TextFitting.dll` is the plugin that edits text fields
+- `TextFitting.dll` is the plugin that edits text fields; this is also distributed separately with Vorked's translation pack
 - The MonoMod files and `BepInEx.MonoMod.HookGenPatcher.dll` are required to generate hooks for the game's methods; `LighterPatcher.dll` strips the auto-generated MMHOOK dll to reduce bloat
     - This should allow the mod to keep working after game updates, so long as the patched methods are not significantly altered